cisba/timekpr-cli/Readme.md

 # Simple Timekpr CLI

-If:
-* you use Timekpr-nExT to limit time usage of your childrens
+IF (you use Timekpr-nExT to limit time usage of your childrens)

-* you are lazy and prefer ssh to a PC than going physically to its keyboard
+AND (you are lazy and prefer ssh to a PC rather than get up)

-* you are a geek used to issue commands in a shell
+AND (you are a geek used to issuing commands in a shell)

-Then likely you will like this script
+THEN (you will probably like this script)

-More info on Timekpr-nExT [here](https://launchpad.net/timekpr-next).
+Read more about Timekpr-nExT [here](https://launchpad.net/timekpr-next).